Celytic/Wine-Game-Compatibilities/Game-list.md

 # Note about this list
 This isn't meant to be a replacement for ProtonDB or any site that measures performance under specific games.
 This is meant solely to show my experiences on getting a game working.
 I will update this list as I either experiment more, or try different games out.

+# Overcooked!
+All You Can Eat
+This works perfectly out of the box with Proton; played it with my girlfriend for about an hour or so with absolutely no problems.

 # Etterna
 There's a native Linux build you can compile yourself on your respective distro; I'm using Arch, and there does happen to be an AUR package that is maintained, but needs updating as it is borked at the moment.
 Currently if you build using the etterna package, you will get this:
 ![image](https://user-images.githubusercontent.com/83994731/118196140-1c2c2c00-b412-11eb-81e3-5aa6a72960a6.png)